 Photography: Photos in this publication are copyright of Clovis Community College and may not be reused or reproduced without written permission from the Office of Institutional Advancement.

 Typography & Design: This book is set in Roboto (Copyright Adobe Systems.
-Designed in Adobe InDesign by Adriana Garcia for Clovis Community College.
+Publication Designed by Adriana Garcia and Cover Design By Hector Trevizo for Clovis Community College.

 CONTACTS